jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/Incorporate.md

 Advanced Command Artices,
 2008-08

-A clause has a unary relation with its parameters, because you do not want to see the clause as a command in the classes of a clause’s parameters.
+A clause has a unary relation with its parameters, because you do not want to see the clause as a command in the classes of a clauseï¿½s parameters.

 JJ